RealYash27/PhishGuard/README.md

 ## 🔐 Privacy

-- PhishGuard does **not** read or store your passwords or form inputs.
+- PhishSpectre does **not** read or store your passwords or form inputs.
 - If **Deep Check** is enabled, the extension may send the **URL/domain** to selected reputation services to determine if it is malicious.

 ---